google/skywater-pdk/docs/rules/periphery-rules.rst

      - :drc_flag:`Flags`
      - Value
    * - :drc_rule:`(m4.-)`
-     - Algorithm should flag errors, for met4, if ANY of the following is true:\nAn entire 700x700 window is covered by cmm4 waffleDrop, and metX PD < 70% for same window.\n80-100% of 700x700 window is covered by cmm4 waffleDrop, and metX PD < 65% for same window.\n60-80% of 700x700 window is covered by cmm4 waffleDrop, and metX PD < 60% for same window.\n50-60% of 700x700 window is covered by cmm4 waffleDrop, and metX PD < 50% for same window.\n40-50% of 700x700 window is covered by cmm4 waffleDrop, and metX PD < 40% for same window.\n30-40% of 700x700 window is covered by cmm4 waffleDrop, and metX PD < 30% for same window.\nExclude cells whose area is below 40Kum2.
+     - | Algorithm should flag errors, for met4, if ANY of the following is true:
+       | An entire 700x700 window is covered by cmm4 waffleDrop, and metX PD < 70% for same window.
+       | 80-100% of 700x700 window is covered by cmm4 waffleDrop, and metX PD < 65% for same window.
+       | 60-80% of 700x700 window is covered by cmm4 waffleDrop, and metX PD < 60% for same window.
+       | 50-60% of 700x700 window is covered by cmm4 waffleDrop, and metX PD < 50% for same window.
+       | 40-50% of 700x700 window is covered by cmm4 waffleDrop, and metX PD < 40% for same window.
+       | 30-40% of 700x700 window is covered by cmm4 waffleDrop, and metX PD < 30% for same window.
+       | Exclude cells whose area is below 40Kum2.
 Required for IP, Recommended for Chip-level.
      - :drc_flag:`RC`
      -
    * - :drc_rule:`(m4.1)`